AndroidResId/AndroidResId-telegram-channel/README.md

 # AndroidResId

-Telegram messenger channel.

-Only for Android developers.
+Telegram messenger channel for Android developers.
 Read only, not chat.

-Only main news of Android applications development industry.

-And the most important resources.
+Only main news of Android applications development industry and the most important resources.

 https://telegram.me/AndroidResId